MineStein/NovaUniverse/README.md

 NovaUniverse
 ============

-The hub plugin for NovaUniverse.

-This plugin provides all of the features needed for the hub!
+This plugin provides the essentials for NovaUniverse's hub systems.
+It allows:
+* Easy joining for games and gamemodes.
+*